wy193777/RoboND-DeepLearning-Project/README.md

 ![cnn][cnn]

 A cnn is connecting input images with multiple conbination of convoution layer, ReLu layer and pooling layer.
 Then at the end connection last layer to a fully connectioned layer to do classification job.

-In contrast to a flat fully connected layer that would be used for basic classification of images.
-This difference has the effect of preserving spacial information from the image.
+But the fully connected layer at the end of CNN can only handle classification problems because it doesn't contains spatial information.
+To let spatial information preserved, we can connect another convolutional network instead of a fully connected layer.

 ### Decoder